Simhyeon/gdmarp/README.md

 set all commands in config.json file so that "run" subcommand can call multiple commands at the same time.

+Please refer a macro part at the bottom of this document for how macro is used and expanded.

 ### Available modules

 - marp (pptx, pdf, html creation)